 PROBLEM: Lack of employee usage of virtual visits, resulting in higher costs and gaps in care.

-Telemedicine has many advantages as a primary care delivery model, including same-day attention, more immediate response, no appointments, and no work time lost due to doctor visits.
-It can also be extremely efficient and effective, because diagnoses based on certain symptoms are the same whether that patient is seen in person or via virtual visit.
+Telemedicine has many advantages as a primary care delivery model, including same-day attention, more immediate response times, no appointments, and no work time lost due to doctor visits.
+It can also be extremely efficient and effective because diagnoses based on certain symptoms are the same whether that patient is seen in-person or via virtual visit.
 Telemedicine can also be effective in managing chronic illnesses.
 Yet many solutions today have failed to attract significant enough usage to make the expense of the service worthwhile.
 This underutilization is likely due to a lack of employee awareness and difficulty in system setup and use.